 Choosing the correct lock for your external (or entrance) doors is a very important security factor.
 The best entry door locks should be strong, sturdy and are generally key operated from one or both sides, though the external side should definitely be.

-Mortice sashlocks and deadlocks are a dependable choice, as are multi-point locking systems, while night latches can also be added for an additional layer of security for entry doors.
+Mortice sashlocks and deadlocks are a dependable choice, as are multi-point locking systems, while night latches can also be added for an additional layer of entry door security.

 How do you fix a jammed door lock?

 There are many reasons why a door lock may be jammed.
 For locks with internal workings, it can be frustrating because you can’t see exactly what the problem is without dismantling things.

 There are, however, a few tricks you can try before calling a locksmith.

 - You can try coating your key with powdered graphite or, alternatively, spraying graphite into the keyhole.
 This lubricates the key and may help the pins move around any blockages, such as debris.